El Paso Restraining Order Attorney

 To get a restraining order, you need to file a petition with your county court.
 The clerk can direct you to the appropriate forms and documents and give you guidance regarding the court’s process for approval.
 Most counties have virtual filing options but always visit the court website for a complete list of filing options and instructions.

 Once you complete the necessary forms, you will need to explain your situation in detail.
-You will also need to present any evidence that may support your case, like court documents, previously documented abuse, medical evaluations, etc. The purpose of this step is to establish your case before the court.
+You will also need to present any evidence that may support your family law case, like court documents, previously documented abuse, medical evaluations, etc. The purpose of this step is to establish your case before the court.

 This is the most challenging step in the process, and you should never attempt to go before a judge without legal representation.
 An attorney can investigate the details of your situation and build a case to convince the court of the need for a protective order.